Skip to main content

 ERPNextJira

-• Timesheet reporting & approvalConsultants log time once; managers review and approve; data flows through to billing and reporting.
+• Timesheet reporting & approvalConsultants log time once in our employee portal; managers and clients review and approve; data flows through to billing and reporting.

 ERPNextEmployee portal

-• Customer portalClients can see project status, key documents and invoices without emailing us every five minutes.
+• Customer portalClients can see project status, service requests, key documents and invoices without emailing.

 Self-built front endERPNextXeroJira